 BIOL-2021 - Human Anatomy and Physiology I

 An introduction to the structural and functional relationships in the human body.
 This course will introduce the student to the background material and the organ systems associated with protection, support, and movement, as well as, the systems which control and integrate body functions.
-Course is designed to be taken before Biology 2022.
+This course is designed to be taken prior to BIOL 2022.
 This course is not intended for biology or other laboratory science majors and cannot be used for credit toward those degrees.
-Students must enroll in BIOL 2021L in the same term.

 BIOL-2021L - Human Anatomy and Physiology I Laboratory